iankorf/MCB185-2023/Unit0/README.md

 ### Code Directory ###

 We are going to organize all of our programming efforts in a directory called `Code`.
-The lifecycle of source code (and other documents) can be very complex.
+The life cycle of source code (and other documents) can be very complex.
 There may be multiple authors who contribute at various times and to varying degrees.
 To manage these complex histories, we use Git (see below).
 Let's make the `Code` directory in our home directory.